TL;DR — Custom IoT Product Development at a Glance

 From overstuffing your MVP with features to ignoring the innate Internet of Things security issues, there are many ways your custom IoT product development project could go off the right track

-Finally, we’d like to draw your attention to common IoT challenges startups face when developing connected devices:
+Finally, we'd like to draw your attention to common challenges startups face when developing IoT devices:

 - Struggling with multi-vendor IoT project management.
 Few companies possess the required IoT product development expertise and personnel to build all components of an IoT system under one roof.
 As an IoT startup owner, you should elevate your project management knowledge and choose appropriate project tracking software to keep your distributed teams involved in hardware and software development on the same page.